Fourth Quarter/FY 2018 IFRS Results

 About EuroChem Group AG

-EuroChem is a leading global producer of nitrogen, phosphate and potash fertilizers.
+EuroChem is a leading global producer of nitrogen, phosphate and potash fertilizers, as well as certain industrial and mining products.
 The Group is vertically integrated with activities spanning mining to fertilizer production, logistics, and distribution.
-EuroChem began test production at its Usolskiy potash mine in early 2018, and continues to develop a second greenfield site at VolgaKaliy in Russia.
+EuroChem began potash production at its Usolskiy mine in early 2018, and continues to develop a second greenfield site at VolgaKaliy in Russia.
 Headquartered in Zug, Switzerland, the Group operates production facilities in Europe, Asia and the CIS, employing more than 26,000 people.